Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

-It is important to note that you can add a new material (which you can edit and change like any other material in the material panel), add an already created material or append a material from another blender file, and also use the material that you used to create the node tree.
+It is important to note that you can add a new material (which you can edit and change like any other material in the material panel), add an already created material or append a material from another blend-file, and also use the material that you used to create the node tree.

 Here, we added a new material in the *Node editor* (*Material.001*),